hartwigmedical/hmftools/cuppa-chart/README.md

 ### Mandatory Arguments
 Argument | Description
 ---|---
-sampleId | The tumor sample ID of the run.
+sample | The tumor sample ID of the run.
 Used for names of output files. sample_data | Path to sample data csv created by the CUPPA tool ({sampleId}.cup.data.csv). output_dir | Directory to write the output to.